Nanyang Assistant Professor (NRF Fellow)

-School of Chemical and Biomedical Engineering
+School of Electrical and Electronic Engineering

 Nanyang Technological University, Singapore

-(Adjunct) Junior Principal Investigator
+Adjunct Junior Principal Investigator

 Singapore Eye Research Institute